-Fresh from its mid-life facelift, the 2017 Noah sports an even more distinctive exterior headlined by a snout which is instantly recognisable by its thick, horizontal slats and revised headlights and the taillights which feature an updated array.
+The Noah underwent a mid-life makeover in mid-2017 and now sports an even more distinctive design headlined by a snout which is instantly recognisable by the revised grille, headlights and the taillights.